 If you want to study both football and academia to the highest level, whether you want to take football further as a profession, use it to get into a top university or just become the best you can be, there really isn’t any place in the world quite like Bradfield.

 - Football for All – The Bradfield Football Club

 The Senior Elite Football experience

-If a pupil in either Year 11, 12 or 13 has demonstrated the commitment and skill level required, he will be offered the choice to be a part of the Senior Elite Programme.
-The number of places available is 18 pupils.
-There is also the opportunity for players to be put forward for national team selection for the U16, U17 and U18 Independent Schools FA programme.
+If a pupil in either Year 11, 12 or 13 has demonstrated the commitment and skill level required, they will be offered the choice to be a part of the Senior Elite Programme.
+Players can also be put forward for national team selection for the U16, U17 and U18 Independent Schools FA programme.

-Find out more about the Football Programme, its creation, the expectations we have of our footballers and why the programme is about far more than football in our Director of Football’s blog: The Football Programme: Developing more than just footballers.
+Find out more about the Football Programme and why the programme is about far more than football in our Director of Football’s blog: The Football Programme: Developing more than just footballers.

 Bradfield Football in the media

 “We teach football as a science here.
 Football is the most intelligent of sports which, for some reason, has never been seen as intelligent in this country.”